 You can embed just a specific view of a table within a base—as opposed to the entire base.

 The viewer of the embedded view will not see any records that are hidden in this view.
-In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the link will automatically update in real time to show the most up-to-date version of the view.
+In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the link will automatically update in real-time to show the most up-to-date version of the view.
+With that said, it's worth calling out that any Airtable webpages currently displaying the view will need to be refreshed in order to show the new version.

 Note that if the shared view exposes a column containing linked records, only the names of those linked records will be exposed.
 Any viewers of your shared view link will not be able to open up a linked record to see all of the fields of that linked record, as they would be able to do if they were collaborators with full access to the base.

 The first step is to create a view for sharing.
 Then, click the share link button in the view bar.
 This will bring up an option to create a shareable grid, calendar, gallery, or kanban view link.